ishad0w/amd---vega-m-drivers-hack/README.md

 10. Do not restart PC yet!
 (Just close installation window).
 11. Restore original \*.inf files in C:\AMD\\__DRIVER_NAME__\Packages\Drivers\Display\WT6A_INF\.
 12. Manually update your Display Driver by launching "Device Manager" ("WinFlag" + "R", followed by "devmgmt.msc") and right-clicking "Display adapters > 'Radeon RX Vega M GH/GL'", followed by "Update driver".
-13. Choose "Browse my computer for driver software", followed by "Let me pick from a list of available drivers on my computer".
+13. Choose "Browse my computer for driver software", followed by "Let me pick from a list of available drivers on my computer" and then click on "__I have disk__”.
-14. Paste full path to folder C:\AMD\\__DRIVER_NAME__\Packages\Drivers\Display\WT6A_INF\ don't click "Browse..."!
+15. Paste full path to folder C:\AMD\\__DRIVER_NAME__\Packages\Drivers\Display\WT6A_INF\ don't click "Browse..."!
-15. Once you've entered the correct path, click "OK", and a list will be populated with available drivers to use.
+16. Once you've entered the correct path, click "OK", and a list will be populated with available drivers to use.
-16. Select the first "Radeon RX Vega".
-It will prompt you a warning, click "Yes" to proceed.
+17. Select the __first__ "__Radeon RX Vega__".
+It will prompt you a warning, click "__Yes__" to proceed.
-17. Wait until screen stop "blinking".
+18. Wait until screen stop "blinking".
-18. Restart!
+19. __Restart!__
-19. You are ready to go with Latest AMD driver and fully working AMD Software.
+20. You are ready to go with Latest AMD driver and fully working AMD Software.

 Not the easiest way, but working pretty great.